-- (1) If it appears to the Court: - (a) on an application for an order made by a Shareholder or Creditor of the Company or by the Registrar under this Article; or - (b) in a proceeding brought under Article 153, that a Company is acting or proposing to act in contravention of Article 46, the Court shall make an order restraining the Company from contravening or continuing to contravene Article 46.
+- (1) If it appears to the Court: - (a) on an application for an order made by a holder of Securities, Creditor of the Company or by the Registrar under this Article; or - (b) in a proceeding brought under Article 149, that a Company is acting or proposing to act in contravention of Article 42, the Court shall make an order restraining the Company from contravening or continuing to contravene Article 42.

-- (2) If it appears to the Court: - (a) on an application for an order made by a Shareholder (being a person holding Shares at the time the offer was made or who became a Shareholder as a result of the offer) or Creditor of the Company or by the Registrar under this Article; or that a Company has acted in contravention of Article 46, the Court may make any one (1) or more orders as specified in Article 47(3).
+- (2) If it appears to the Court: - (a) on an application for an order made by a holder of Securities (being a person holding Securities at the time the offer was made or who became a holder of Securities as a result of the offer), a Creditor of the Company or by the Registrar under this Article; or - (b) in a proceeding brought under Article 149, that a Company has acted in contravention of Article 42, the Court may make any one (1) or more orders as specified in Article 43(3).